sapcc/limes/docs/users/api-v1-specification.md

 ## GET /rates/v1/domains/:domain\_id/projects/:project\_id

 Same behavior as the respective endpoints without the `/rates` prefix, but always implies `?rates=only` and therefore shows only rate data.
-Specifiying the `rates` query parameter explicitly is an error.
+Specifying the `rates` query parameter explicitly is an error.

 ## GET /v1/inconsistencies